NikKowPHP/social-brain/chapters/chapter-8.md

 *   **For the Architect:** Your mission is to cut the explanatory context by 50%.
 Trust that the headline and bullet points are enough.
 *   **For the Connector:** Your challenge is to put the request (the headline) in the very first sentence.
 Resist the urge to warm up the reader first.
 *   **For the Sentinel:** Your task is to use structure to manage your own anxiety.
 Before you speak, write down your one goal, your headline, and your three supporting points.
 Stick to the script.
+*   **For the Adaptive Profile:** You can tailor your communication style well.
+Your mission is to act as a translator for your team.
+Find one confusing email or statement from a colleague and, using the Clarity Protocol, rephrase it for someone else.
+Notice how translating for others sharpens your own thinking.

 ---
 ### **Neuro-Toolkit: The Respectful Brain**